The Gorilla Trekking Experience – A Preview of what is to come

 You will need to do the following Gorilla Trekking Preparation:

-The right Gorilla Gear – Wear makes your trek more manageable and enjoyable.
-You will not be focused on discomfort but on the hike itself.
+The right Gorilla Gear – Wear makes your Trek more manageable and enjoyable You will not be focused on discomfort but on the hike itself.

-- A Waterproof Daypack – check the one that you have.
+- A Waterproof Daypack – check the one you have.
 You can use the same as carry-on flying here.

 - Ziploc Bags – use them to protect camera equipment.

 - Test your Camera – bring extra memory cards and batteries.
-Check your Charger.
-Uganda uses UK plugs, and the voltage is 240.
+Check your Charger Uganda uses UK plugs, and the voltage is 240.

 - Merino Wool Socks – are the best and keep your feet dry.

 - Long Trousers – protect you from thorny bushes and nettles.
-Jeans have proven to stand up to the challenges of the trek.
-A Trek-wise trick is to tuck the trousers into the socks for extra protection against things like ants.
+Jeans have proven to stand up to the challenges of the Trek; A Trek-wise trick is to tuck the trousers into the socks for extra protection against things like ants.

-- Long-Sleeved Shirt – Like long trousers, it protects you against nettles and thorny brush.
+- Long-Sleeved Shirt – Like long trousers, it protects you against nettles and thorny bushes.
 You will not be in a hot steamy jungle.
 Daytime temperatures rarely exceed 26 degrees Celsius or 79 degrees Fahrenheit.

-- Hat – a wide-brimmed works best in protecting you against sun and rain.
+- Hat– a wide-brimmed works best in protecting you against sun and rain.

-- Light Rain Jacket with hood or poncho – surely you have heard of gorillas in the mist.
-The trek takes place.
+- Light Rain Jacket with hood or poncho– surely you have heard of gorillas in the mist The Trek takes place.

 - Binoculars – are optional unless you are an avid birder.

-- Sunglasses – I have roamed around Africa for 30 years without wearing them.
-I have always felt that they take away from the trek’s vibrant natural colors by adding a filter.
-If you are eyes are sun-sensitive, wear them.
+- Sunglasses – I have roamed around Africa for 30 years without wearing them I have always felt that they take away from the Trek’s vibrant natural colors by adding a filter If you are eyes are sun-sensitive, wear them.